 Flawed WordPress Security

 Our BeProSoftware Team takes security seriously.
-At the risk of losing visibility for our product and the monetary values that come with it, we decided to ignore the request of the WordPress team resulting in our plugin being removed from their platform.
+At the risk of losing visibility for our product and the monetary values that come with it, we decided to ignore the request of the WordPress team resulting in us eventually removing the plugin from their platform.
 Our vindication in 2022 with the now known major flaws in WordPress security is bitter-sweet.

 What Are The Next Steps?

 If you are a plugin maker, you should seriously consider avoiding WordPress.org.
 There are many other platforms that won’t take your code and clients.
-We have serious reservations about Themeforest.com but they are the obvious example of an alternative WordPress platform.
-That platform is designed to help plugin developers make some money.
+We have serious reservations about Themeforest[com] but they are an obvious example of an alternative to the WordPress platform.
+At least ThemeForest is designed to help plugin developers make some money.
 Alternatively, you could attempt to create your own plugin distribution as we did with BePro Software Updates

 If you are a WordPress Customer that actually needs custom-developed solutions, you still need the help of a company like BePro Software.
 Contact us today with your goals and our team will work with you to develop and maintain your solution.
 As always, we support your team’s onboarding via our BePro Software learning center.